 Crystal vs metal singing bowls - Mindful Store

-The honest summary: they're built for different jobs.
-Metal is warmer, more layered, easier to play, and more affordable.
+The summary Metal is warmer, more layered, easier to play, and more affordable.
 Crystal is purer, louder, longer-sustaining, and more expensive.
-Most beginners and most home practitioners are better served by metal.
-Sound healers running larger client sessions often want crystal, sometimes alongside metal, sometimes instead of it.
-Below is everything you need to make the call.
+Most home practitioners are better served by metal.
+Sound healers running larger client sessions often want crystal - sometimes alongside metal, sometimes instead of it.

 The quick comparison